issc29/probot-prevent-public-repos/README.md

 # Turn on Monitor Mode.
 In this mode the repo visibility is not modified and only an Issue is created
 monitorOnly: true

-# Enables detection of repos that change visibility from private to public (not just newly created ones)
-enablePrivateToPublic: true

 # Issue Title when repo is privatized
 privatizedIssueTitle: '[CRITICAL] Public Repositories are Disabled for this Org'